arunpandian9159/instacart-ordering-agent/README.md

-It first used vertex ai as API since it is not free I then used google colab.
+It first used vertex ai as API since it is not free then I used ollama/llama3.2 llm model.
-I change .py files to .ipynb.